Prison Fight: Television

 In 2013, in early stage of the program, Vice Fightland made a heavily shared short video on YouTube that made the world aware of the Prison Fight program in Thailand.

 In 2016, the Prison Fight program was the subject of a short documentary, titled Prison Fight, set in both Canada and Thailand.
-The film tells the story of Sean McNabb fighting Komkit Agorn Ketnawk at Klong Pai Central Prison.
+The film tells the story of Sean McNabb fighting Komkit Agorn Ketnawk at Klongpai Central Prison.
 Two men from opposite ends of the world with only one thing in common, the art of Muay Thai.

 In 2017, Prison Fight was featured in the Showtime documentary Prison fighters : 5 Rounds To Freedom.
 The film is narrated by Sons of Anarchy star Ron Perlman and aims at examining a controversial practice in Thailand’s criminal justice system.
 The documentary follows a convicted murderer through redemption.
 He is granted a Thai Royal pardon after winning a final Muay Thai match against an American fighter.

-As explained in the movie, they came up with it to capitalize on the popularity of a national sport and exploit the rehabilitative power of fighting’s discipline.
-Most events took place in the maximum security Klong Prem Prison.
+As explained in the movie, they came up with it to "capitalize on the popularity of a national sport and exploit the rehabilitative power of fighting’s discipline."
+Most events took place in the maximum security Klongpai Central Prison.
 The events are sanctioned by the Thai Department of Corrections and are portrayed as a way for inmates to battle their way to an early release.

-On November 9, 2017, Prison Fight was mentioned in the French documentary La Fosse aux Tigres which aired on Canal D.
+On November 9, 2017, Prison Fight was mentioned in the Canadian documentary La Fosse aux Tigres which aired on Canal D.